bparanj/crystal/security/ssl/open-ssl.md

    - **Example**: Using OpenSSL to generate root and intermediate certificates, and issuing client and server certificates for internal use.

 ### Summary:
-OpenSSL is used for a wide variety of tasks in securing communications, including implementing SSL/TLS for web servers, managing digital certificates, encrypting and decrypting data, creating digital signatures, generating cryptographic keys, and more.
+OpenSSL is used for a wide variety of tasks in securing communications,  implementing SSL/TLS for web servers, managing digital certificates, encrypting and decrypting data, creating digital signatures, generating cryptographic keys, and more.
 Its broad functionality makes it an essential tool for maintaining security in network communications and data protection.